Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Mycotoxins in the Horse's Gut – The Silent Risk in Hay (3/5)

 The hay looks good.
 It smells clean.
 Your horse eats it without hesitation.
-And yet something is wrong: diarrhea that won't go away.
+And yet something is wrong: mud fever that won't go away.
 A coat that doesn't shine.
 Recurring digestive problems with no clear cause.

-Mycotoxins are one of the most common and underestimated causes of gut problems in horses – and they are invisible to the naked eye.
+Mycotoxins are one of the most common and most underestimated causes of intestinal problems in horses - and they are invisible to the naked eye.

-In this part of the series, we take a close look: What are mycotoxins, how do they get into feed, what do they do in the horse's gut – and how can zeolite help mitigate this silent risk.
+In this part of the series, we take a close look: What are mycotoxins, how do they get into feed, what do they do in the horse's gut - and how can zeolite help to cushion this silent risk.

 What are mycotoxins - and where do they come from?

 Mycotoxins are toxins produced by certain molds.
 The name comes from Greek: mykes = fungus, toxikon = poison.
-They are formed as a byproduct of fungal metabolism, usually under specific conditions: moisture, warmth, poor ventilation, mechanical damage to the feed.
+They are produced as a byproduct of fungal metabolism, mostly under certain conditions: moisture, warmth, poor ventilation, mechanical damage to the feed.

-The insidious thing is that the fungus itself doesn't have to be active for the toxins to cause damage.
-Mycotoxins are heat-stable, acid-stable, and chemically very resistant.
-They survive the drying of hay, pressing into pellets, and even some heating processes.
-What is once contaminated remains contaminated.
+The insidious thing is that the fungus itself does not have to be active for the toxins to cause damage.
+Mycotoxins are heat-stable, acid-stable and chemically very stable.
+They survive the drying of hay, the pressing into pellets, and even some heating processes.
+Once contaminated, it remains contaminated.

 And they are far more widespread than most horse owners realize.
 An Austrian study from 2023 examined pasture grass and conserved roughage for mycotoxins and found that contamination also occurs in inconspicuous, fresh growth - not just in visibly moldy feed.